amamic1803/2048/README.md

 ## Building
 1. Clone repository
+2. Have the latest Python 3 installed
+3. Have the latest Rust installed (with cargo in PATH) (not needed for Windows x64 -> just change compile_rust to False in build.py)
-2. Run command: `pip install -r requirements.txt`
+4. Run command: `pip install -r requirements.txt`
-3. Run build.py
+5. Run build.py
-4. Built `*.exe` will be placed in the same folder
+6. Built `*.exe` will be placed in the same folder